uccser/cs-field-guide/docs/source/author/content_style_guide.rst

   # Unicode

-  Unicode an extension of ASCII; it supports characters from multiple languages, using 16 bits per character.
+  Unicode is an extension of ASCII; it supports characters from multiple languages, using 16 bits per character.